rhd-gitops-example/services/README.md

 $ ./services promote --from https://github.com/organisation/first-environment.git --to https://github.com/organisation/second-environment.git --service service-a --commit-name <User to commit as> --commit-email <Email to commit as>
 ```

-If the `commit-name` and `commit-email` are not provided, it will attempt to find them in `~/.gitconfig`, otherwise it will fail.

 This will _copy_ all files under `/services/service-a/base/config/*` in `first-environment` to `second-environment`, commit and push, and open a PR for the change.